Monday, 9 September 2024

 After a lazy lunch stop, Keith and John returned south to the bealach and headed for Beinn Fhada whilst I spent 10 minutes rebuilding the cairn before beginning a romp down the crags to the north of the hill and over to the Falls of Glomach path.
 I had done this walk in the opposite direction on my previous visit.
 It has a lonely but mellow wildness as you navigate through the pathless undulating landscape, several deer were grazing close to the lochans.
 The heat had brought out the flies in huge numbers, I retrieved the midge spray but to little avail.
 As I scooted down the hill, the path was invisible from the convex slope of Meall Dubh and I was getting concerned until the path appeared complete with a woman returning from the Falls of Glomach.

 The path back from the high point of the Glomach path was rougher than I remembered.
-The compensation was the north-facing slopes of A' Ghlas-bheinn scored by dozens of burns that serrated the hillside.
-Even reaching the track through the forestry plantations .left me with a walk of 5 kilometres back to the car.
+The compensation was the north-facing slope of A' Ghlas-bheinn which is scored by dozens of burns that serrate the hillside and were highlighted by the low-angled evening sun.
+Even reaching the track through the forestry plantations left me a walk of 5 kilometres back to the car.
 I then received a message from Keith that they would not be down until 7:30pm.
-I was down by 5:45pm and after visiting the campsite to see if drinks were on sale, they weren't, I trudged another two kilometres to the Pitstop cafe, formerly known as the Jacobite.
+I was back at the car by 5:45pm and after visiting the campsite to see if drinks were on sale, they weren't, I trudged another two kilometres to the Pitstop cafe, formerly known as the Jacobite.
 A beer and some chips helped me while away an hour in the warm late evening sun whilst the sound system played an appealing collection of Dire Straits, Fleetwood Mac and similar music.
 Another sun-filled day was forecast for tomorrow, life was good.

 Looking across to Beinn Fhada from A' Ghlas-beinn